Create Table

 • The table name must be unique within its schema.
 PostgreSQL defaults to the public schema.

-• IF NOT EXISTS causes PostgreSQL to issue a notice rather than an error if the table already exists.
+• IF NOT EXISTS issues a notice rather than an error if the table already exists.

 • Column constraints include NOT NULL, UNIQUE, PRIMARY KEY, CHECK, DEFAULT, and REFERENCES (foreign key).

-• Table-level constraints (defined after the columns) can reference multiple columns, such as composite primary keys or multi-column unique constraints.
+• Table-level constraints (declared after the columns) can reference multiple columns, such as composite primary key or multi-column unique constraints.

 );